SeidenkiHensu/BillyTommyTeamUp/README.md

 Checkout [this article](https://www.terraform.io/intro/index.html) for more information Terraform and it's many uses.

 ## AWS Services
-This project uses AWS EC2 for hosting the application environments, IAM for secure access, and Cloud-Init for auto-configuration at boot.
+This project uses AWS EC2, IAM, Security Groups, and Cloud-Init for auto-configuration at boot.

 ### EC2
 EC2 is used for hosting the application environments.
 Each environment is an EC2 instance, and the load balancer distributes traffic between them.